Skore: getting started#

 Model no. 2: Random forest#

-Now, we cross-validate a more advanced model using RandomForestClassifier.
+Now, we cross-validate a more powerful model using RandomForestClassifier.
 Again, we rely on tabular_pipeline() to perform the appropriate preprocessing to use with this model.

 Pipeline(steps=[('tablevectorizer',